azizali/react-super-treeview/readme.md

 Function callback when checkbox gets toggled.

 The callback provides an array of nodes (`arrayOfNodes`) that got checked/unchecked.
-Since `<ExpandableTree />`  has a multi-select feature, hence its an array here.
+Since `<SuperTreeview />`  has a multi-select feature, hence its an array here.
 All nodes will have the same `isChecked` state, either `true` or `false`.

 The callback also provides the `depth` of the node that got checked/unchecked.